rexhanh/1724_final_project/proposal.md

 4. On the bottom of the chart will show the open, high, low, previous close, change, and change percent.

 5. Search bar on the top

    **Will use tui-textarea/tui-input and and popup from ratatui**

+### Optionally

+We will try to add user authentication, so users can log in to track their favorate stocks.

 # Tentative plan

 **Early November to mid November**
 Complete the command line interface part of the project.
-If CLI part finishes early, we will move on to GUI earlier.
+If CLI part finishes early, we will move on to developing GUI earlier.

 **Mid November to early December**
 Complete the GUI part of the project